Cashew Chicken and Broccoli

 - If rice was made ahead, reheat in the microwave.
 (Reserve half if doubled.)

-- Serve stir-fry over rice with green onions on top.
+- Serve cashew chicken over rice with green onions on top.
 Enjoy!

 I added some bok choy and a little extra flavoring with a couple of teaspoons of teriyaki and General Tso's sauce and used some brown rice and quinoa to make it a bit healthier.
 Really liked it!0 Helpful